mvcdigital/blisscakeart/src/content/gallery/_index.md

       - name: Children
     text: Two tier ganache covered cake, with chocolate wafer rolls and fondant details
+  - tags:
+      - name: Christmas
+    images:
+      - image: /images/uploads/santa-elf-tree-xmas-cake-1.jpg
+        primary: true
+      - image: /images/uploads/santa-elf-tree-xmas-cake-3.jpg
+        primary: false
+    title: Christmas Santa and Elf cake
+    bullets:
+      - bullet: "The theme of the cake was meant to tell a little story of Santa bringing the presents for the tree, and the little cheeky elf has opened one "
+      - bullet: The tree and presents are made of cake and covered in fondant, so they are also edible and not just sugar
+    text: Christmas scene topped cake, with Santa/elf/tree/presents
   - title: Gruffalo Birthday Cake
     text: "Gruffalo themed 3rd Birthday cake "
     images: